Sometimes you are walking through a kitchen store, see a product and your first reaction is skepticism. I felt that way when I saw the Whiskey Stones.

 ** These whiskey stones are not a replacement for ice cubes in water, tea, soft drinks.
 They are not intended for that purpose and cannot make those beverages icy cold.

 ** They are not intended to be used in a glass of wine.
-Personally, I am not a fan of shocking wine with ice.
-Wine is best handled gently, even wines meant to be consumed chilled should be done over time.
+Personally, I am not a fan of shocking wine with ice, it is best handled gently.

 So with those 2 big clarifications out of the way, what the heck are these whiskey stones for?